< BLOG

 Tackle Climate Change Fund Status Update

-We are temporarily suspending our climate-focused nonprofit recommendations as we initiate new research and evaluation.
-This strategic pause reflects our commitment to refining our approach and concentrating on the critical intersection between climate change and poverty alleviation.
+We have shifted our focus away from our climate-focused nonprofit recommendations as we initiate new research and evaluation.
 We aim to address the specific challenges faced by low-income countries, emphasizing mitigation strategies as well as adaptive measures for individuals in extreme poverty who are most susceptible to climate extremes.

-Despite this temporary shift in focus, we maintain our belief that the organizations we previously recommended, based on research by Giving Green, continue to be high-impact opportunities for those seeking to make a global impact in the fight against climate change.
+Despite the shift in focus away from our climate-focused recommendations, we maintain our belief that the organizations we previously recommended, based on research by Giving Green, continue to be high-impact opportunities for those seeking to make a global impact in the fight against climate change.
 We are dedicated to ensuring that our recommendations align with the evolving landscape of climate action, placing emphasis on the well-being of vulnerable populations and sustainable solutions.

 For those interested in supporting current recommended nonprofits focused on climate smart strategies and poverty alleviation, here are some initiatives that we recommend looking into: